m5stack/m5-docs/docs/en/unit/relay.md

 ## Description

-**RELAY**, as its namesake, is a M5Unit that implenments a Relay functions.
-Relay can be used as an electrically operated switch, uses an electromagnet to mechanically operate a switch,to where it is necessary to control a large power load circuit by a separate low-power signal, like a digital signal output from a mircoprocessor.
-Up to 30V DC and 220V AC.
+**RELAY** as it says is an M5Unit that implement a Relay functions.
+Relay can be used as an electrically operated switch, uses an electromagnet to mechanically operate a switch, where it is necessary to control a large power load circuit by a separate low-power signal such as digital signal output from a microprocessor.

+The Relay support input voltage of up to 30V DC and 220V AC.

 There are 3 pins named: ON, OFF, COM.
 You can program to make COM connect to ON or OFF, just by high and low out put of a digital GPIO.

 ## Product Features

 - Single-BUS control
 - Up to 3A @ 30 V DC or 220 V AC
-- Software Development Platform: Arduino, UIFlow(Blockly,Python)
+- Software Development Platform: Arduino, UIFlow (Blockly, Python)
 - Two Lego-compatible holes

 ## Include